erfurtjohn/advanced-mobile-location/README.md

 ### Optional tile server for leaflet
 This software makes use of the free open street map tile server, which is required for displaying the map.
 A list of some available servers can be found [here](https://wiki.openstreetmap.org/wiki/Tile_servers).
 An optional tile server can be found on [maptiler.com](https://maptiler.com) (registration required).

-Choose a map and copy the api link from maptiler and insert it where the tile layer is added to the map.
+To use an optional tile server copy and paste the api link where the tile layer is added to the map.
 ```javascript
 L.tileLayer(
     "https://api-link-from-maptiler",